 She set out on a mission to tell her story and educate the general public about the grim realities of a life that she had always tried to hide.
 She believes that some of the grassroots solutions she offers in Garbage Bag Suitcase could change the lives of children and the landscape of the country.

 Shenandoah Chefalo is a graduate of Michigan State University (holding a Bachelor of Arts with a Major in Interdisciplinary Studies in Social Science), a Core Essentials Graduate from Coach U, a Certified Law of Attraction Advanced Practitioner, a member of the National Speakers Association, and volunteers with several organizations locally, nationally and internationally.
-Shenandoah is also the co-owner of Good Harbor Institute, a consulting & training organization that translates evidence-based research on trauma into skills and actions that can be used immediately.
-Shenandoah Chefalo is also the author of an e-book entitled Setting Your Vision and Defining Your Goals and is currently working on her next book, Hiking for Stillness: The Almost True Story of Frank & Jan.
+Shenandoah is also a faculty member for The Center for Trauma Resilient Communities which helps organizations, systems and communities embed and embody the science of trauma resilience.
+Shenandoah Chefalo is also the author of an e-book entitled Setting Your Vision and Defining Your Goals and is currently working on her next book, Hiking for Stillness: Finding Healing One Step At A Time.

 2017-DAR Women in American History Award

 2017-Best Non-Fiction Ebook from IPPY Awards

 2017-Midwest Book Awards, Winner for Best Non-Fiction in Social Science, Political Science & Culture